White woman with red hair in striped shirt sits on bed in college dorm room

 8. Transportation and parking

 Each year, fewer students bring cars to campus due to the growing number of diverse transportation options.
 Nationally, students are getting their driver’s licenses later than they used to, if at all.
 Many housing communities now only provide parking for about 50% of students, and in some cases, not even those fill up.
-In order to promote walkability, university campuses have been converting paved areas back to green spaces, moving dense parking to the outskirts of campus.
-This trend, along with the popularity of ride sharing and other public transportation options such as Bird and Lime, have contributed to many students not bringing their cars to college.
+To promote walkability, university campuses have been converting paved areas back to green spaces, moving dense parking to the outskirts of campus.
+This trend, along with the popularity of ride sharing and other public transportation options such as Bird and Lime, has contributed to many students not bringing their cars to college.

 9. Community and resident assistants